opentelekomcloud/docs-next/docs/best-practices/databases/distributed-cache-service/using-ssh-tunneling-for-public-access-to-a-dcs-instance.md

 ## Solution Design

-If an EIP is bound to a Open Telekom Cloud ECS, you can remotely access the ECS from a local computer.
+If an EIP is bound to a T Cloud Public ECS, you can remotely access the ECS from a local computer.
 You can create an SSH tunnel as a proxy to connect your DCS instance and local computer to achieve proxy forwarding.